JetBrains-Research/commit_message_generation/README.md

 <details>
 <summary>:yellow_heart: click here for more information on required data format</summary>

-This project expects all dataset parts to be stored in a separate JSONLines files:
+This project expects each dataset part to be stored in a separate JSONLines files:
 ```
  ├── ...  # data directory
  │   ├── train.jsonl